maierav/sensation/intro.md

 [^16]: [public domain source](https://commons.wikimedia.org/wiki/File:Plate_43_from_%27Los_Caprichos%27-_The_sleep_of_reason_produces_monsters_(El_sue%C3%B1o_de_la_razon_produce_monstruos)_MET_DT652.jpg)

-### Explanatory Success
+### Prediction and Explanation

 There has been an enormous amount of scientific research on sensation and perception.
 And, just like most science, the outcome of this collective effort has proven _productive_, _effective_, and _beneficial_ - and arguably more so than any other approach to studying sensation and perception.
+In other words, it seems that science is more _potent_ as a method (and the framework of ideas that it leads to) than rival approaches such as, say, Hellenistic Paganism.
+In other words, science seems to outperform other attempts at describing the world by the fruits of its labor.
+Science gains a superiority of sorts (arguably because it starts in and sticks to doubt and skepticism - while also denying the relativistic notion that all perspectives are equal) in _performance, not words_ (**res, non verba**).

 That is, thanks to the _science_ of perception, we have become able to successfully help people that we had not been able to help before, such as using cochlear implants to allow people who were born deaf to become able to hear.
 It is success of this kind that lends strong support to science being worth doing and studying.

 :::{attention}
 Can you think of other arguments for doing and learning about science?